 Catch CocoCay from above with a bird's eye view by flying through the sky on the zip line or soaring above the island on the Up, Up and Away Balloon.
 These will both cost you extra, with prices ranging anywhere from $50 to $140 each.

-Admission to the exclusive, luxurious Coco Beach Club can cost anywhere from $50 to $100 per person, but includes access to an exclusive beach, infinity pool, club house, beach chairs and umbrellas.
-You’ll also have complimentary dining at The Grille.
+Admission to the exclusive, luxurious Coco Beach Club can cost anywhere from $75 to $150 per person, but includes access to an exclusive beach, infinity pool, club house, beach chairs and umbrellas.
+You’ll also have complimentary dining at The Coco Beach Club Grille, where you will receive appetizers, made-to-order entrees (including options like lobster, filet mignon, roasted chicken breast, and cheeseburgers), and dessert.

 Those looking to relax can indulge in renting a private daybed or cabana.
 While private daybeds will cost about $200 for the day, a cabana will cost anywhere from $500 to $1,000.
 The cabana can accommodate up to 8 people and includes sofas for lounging and a waiter to bring food and drinks.

-The ultimate luxurious experience in CocoCay is renting a floating cabana, which can cost anywhere from $1,200 to $1,700.
-You’ll feel like you’re vacationing in Bora Bora with a private cabana that features a sofa, dining area, water slide and concierge.
+The ultimate luxurious experience in CocoCay is renting a floating cabana, which can cost anywhere from $1,900 to $3,500.
+You will feel like you’re vacationing in Bora Bora with a private cabana that features a sofa, dining area, water slide and concierge.
 This also includes access to everything in Coco Beach Club.

 Kayaking, snorkeling, jet skiing, and parasailing are all additional excursions that are available for purchase on CocoCay too.